Sophia Hutchins: Death

-Hutchins, died in an ATV accident near her home in Malibu, California, on July 2, 2025, at the age of 29.
+Hutchins died in an ATV accident near her home in Malibu, California, on July 2, 2025, at the age of 29.
 According to TMZ, she was driving a blue 2013 Polaris-manufactured ATV on Decker Canyon Road when it struck the rear of a moving vehicle.
 The impact caused the ATV to leave the road and fall approximately 350 feet (107 m) into a ravine.
-Emergency responders pronounced her dead at the scene; Caitlyn Jenner was present.
+Emergency responders pronounced her dead at the scene; Jenner was present.
 The two women in the other vehicle, a grey 2016 Mazda 6, were not injured.
 Sergeant Eduardo Saucedo of the Los Angeles County Sheriff's Department, based at the Malibu/Lost Hills Sheriff Station, told the Daily Mail: "It looks like she may have been speeding and rear-ended the other car, the other party, and then that caused her to veer to the right and go off the cliff.
 It doesn't seem like she was following them.
 I think she just she came up on them and then hit the car.
 So it looked like she tried to maneuver to go around it, but she was going too fast and just ended up clipping the rear end of that Mazda, causing her to veer off and go off the cliff there."

 On July 4, Jenner was spotted by the Daily Mail while visiting Starbucks on Pacific Coast Highway in Malibu.
 Jenner briefly told the outlet that she was going through "tough times" but declined to talk about recent events.
 In the aftermath of Hutchins's death, Jenner was seen spending time with Hutchins's mother and was later described as being "numb with shock."

 Legacy

-Hutchins was mentioned in Caitlyn Jenner's 2017 memoir The Secrets of My Life, published by Grand Central Publishing.
+Hutchins was mentioned in Jenner's 2017 memoir The Secrets of My Life, published by Grand Central Publishing.